MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1effects_2/ne-d2d1effects_2-d2d1_rgbtohue_prop.md

 ## -description

-Indentifiers for properties of the <a href="/windows/desktop/Direct2D/rgb-to-hue-effect">RGB to Hue effect</a>.
+Identifiers for properties of the <a href="/windows/desktop/Direct2D/rgb-to-hue-effect">RGB to Hue effect</a>.

 ## -enum-fields